Brass (TV series): Series history

-Brass ran for two series on ITV, shown between 1982 and 1984 but was brought back for a third series in 1990 on Channel 4, set in 1939.
+Brass ran for two series on ITV, shown between 1982 and 1984, and was brought back for a third series in 1990 on Channel 4, set in 1939.
 The third series saw the Hardacres move to London and later to a country mansion called Yonderley but making frequent trips to Utterley or Swarfside, where the Hardacre business empire was still based.
 The Fairchilds had also moved to London as Agnes was now MP for Utterley.

 Filming

 Some scenes are set at Croydon Airport but were filmed at Barton Airport, whose distinctive control tower appears in the film.
-Some of the opening scenes are of Thorn Street in Summerseat, Bury.
-Greater Manchester.
+Some of the opening scenes are of Thorn Street in Summerseat, Bury, Greater Manchester.

 Availability on video

 The series is available on DVD in the United Kingdom.